rparkins999/CalendarTrigger/README.md

 _@label firstname lastname_

-where _label_ is empty or _HOME_ or _WORK_ or _OTHER_ or a string matching the _LABEL_ of a _CUSTOM_ type address, CalendarTrigger uses the first address of the corresponding type (or any type if _label_ is empty) that it finds in any contact matching _firstname_ and _lastname_.
+where _label_ is empty or _HOME_ or _WORK_ or _OTHER_ or a string matching the _LABEL_ of a _CUSTOM_ type address in your device's contact list, CalendarTrigger uses the first address of the corresponding type (or any type if _label_ is empty) that it finds in any contact matching _firstname_ and _lastname_.
 This enables you to specify an event at a contact's address without having to retype the address.
 It doesn't parse the address, so the contact's address in the phone needs to be understandable to your satnav.
 Note that this is an event location format specific to CalendarTrigger: other calendar tools are unlikely to understand it.

 ## Signing and saving settings